LEADING OFF: Ohtani excelling on mound, Javier an Astros ace

 The 33-year-old Archer joined the Twins in the offseason and has done well, going 2-3 with a 3.08 ERA in 15 starts.
 He’d pitched in only six games during the previous two seasons because of injuries.

-The Twins are hoping Archer will be able to rejoin the club before the All-Star break later this month.
+The Twins are hoping Archer will be able to rejoin the club before the All-Star Game later this month.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports